|Who are we

 Deal innovatory with non-compliance, tax evasion and tax avoidance.
 Tax evasion and avoidance are two major constraints facing IRD, and the Department must act appropriately and innovatory with these problems.

-IRD is headed by a Commissioner of Revenue who is in charge of 4 major divisions.
+IRD is headed by a Chief Executive Officer (CEO) who is in charge of 4 major divisions.

 The Divisions are: Large Business, Small Business, Technical Services and Corporate Services

-Each division is managed by a Deputy Commissioner of Revenue.
+Each division is managed by a Deputy CEO

 Roles & Function